Are People With BPD ‘Bad People’ ?

 BPD is the target of more than its fair share of stigma, by mental health practitioners, the media and the general public.
 Many resources on the internet focus on the negative aspects of BPD, perpetuating the misjudgment around it.
 When people focus solely on the negatives symptoms, they forget about the person behind the label, and the positive traits of BPD.

 Many people with BPD are deep thinkers, intuitive feelers, and many are intellectually gifted.
 Contrary to popular belief, most BPD sufferers are highly introspective and self-aware.
-With a process of healing and transformations, they are the most empathic leaders and visionaries.
+With a process of healing and transformations, they can be the most empathic leaders and visionaries.

 This is not to glorify mental illnesses or invalidate the pain of living with emotional storms.
 As someone who has been given the BPD label, what you need is not more judgement.
 What you need is a deep understanding of what has caused these symptoms, to know it is not your ‘fault’ that you suffer, and to harness the positive aspects of your personality.